-Originally called the Smiling Children Foundation, Womanity began work in Morocco helping girls (some as young as 6) working as domestic laborers to return to their families and attend school.
-The Foundation also supported rural communities there to professionalize their olive oil production and increase their exports.
+Originally called the Smiling Children Foundation, Womanity began working in Morocco supporting girl domestic laborers to return to their families and attend school.
+The Foundation also supported rural communities to professionalize their olive oil production and increase their exports.

-In 2007 Womanity expanded its work into Afghanistan in the biggest girls’ school in Kabul, the Al-Fatah School for Girls.
-Womanity trains teachers, rebuilds infrastructure, and provides equipment to enrich the curriculum and improve the quality of the learning.
-Al Fatah became a model school in the country.
+In 2007 Womanity expanded into Afghanistan to work with one of the biggest girls’ school in Kabul, the Al-Fatah School for Girls.
+Through its work training teachers, rebuilding infrastructure, and providing equipment to improve the quality of the learning, Al Fatah became a model school in the country.

-2008 saw fast growth for Womanity with five new projects to encourage people in underprivileged areas, or from minority groups, to access education, training, and employment.
+2008 saw fast growth for Womanity with the launch of five new projects aimed at encouraging people in underprivileged areas, or from minority groups, to access education, training, and employment.
 The work in Morocco, Israel, and the Palestinian Territories, focused on girls’ education and self-development, job-creation for single mothers, and support for rural communities.

 In 2012 the new name was officially adopted with The Womanity Foundation expressing a determination towards the empowerment of women for the greater good of all humanity.

-2013 and 2014 saw great developments with the launch of two new programs.
-In 2013 the Arabic radio fiction series Be 100 Ragl (Worth 100 Men) was produced for broadcast in 2014 by 10 radio station in 9 countries across the MENA region.
+In 2013 the Arabic radio fiction series B100 Ragl (Worth 100 Men) was produced for broadcast in 2014 by 10 radio station in 9 countries across the MENA region.
 In 2014 the pioneering Womanity Award for the Prevention of Violence Against Women was launched, the world’s first award for innovation in the field of preventing gender-based violence.

-The Foundation continues its work in Afghanistan, Brazil, India, Palestine and across the Middle East and North Africa region.
+Today, The Foundation works in Afghanistan, Brazil, India, Palestine, Mexico, South Africa and across the Middle East and North Africa region.
 It is based in Geneva, Switzerland with an office in the United Kingdom and a presence in the USA under the auspices of the King Baudouin Foundation.